nomita0755/test.txt/README.md

-this is my first gir repository. author- Nomita patwal
+this is my first git repository. author- Nomita patwal